REGmon-project/REGmon-project.github.io/docs/_sources/installation.rst.txt

 Bare Metal
 ----------------

-* Apache (2.4) or nginx or any other php-ready webserver
+* Apache (2.4) or nginx or any other php-ready web server
 * PHP (8.2)
     * with extensions mbstring, zip, zlib, mysqli, pdo_mysql
 * MySQL (5.7)